Foundation-for-Jekyll-sites/jekyll-foundation/README.md

 Be careful with this settings since rsync is set to **delete** the files on the remote path!

 Deploy with `make deploy`.

-## Credits
-This package is based on the starting point from [@macbleser](https://github.com/macbleser/jekyll-gulp-sass-foundation) (Here's no deploying to Amazon S3 and gulp font tasks).

-The compress.html layout is provided by [@penibelst](http://jch.penibelst.de/).

-## License
-This package is licensed under the terms of the MIT license.